Does PTO count towards overtime?

 What is overtime?

-In Alaska, overtime pay at a rate of time-and-a-half is mandated after 8 hours of work in a single day, or 40 hours per week.
+In Alaska, overtime pay at a rate of time and a half is mandated after eight hours of work in a single day or 40 hours per week.

-In California, overtime pay at a rate of time-and-a-half is mandated after 8 hours are worked in a single day, or 40 hours per week.
+In California, overtime pay at a rate of time and a half is mandated after eight hours are worked in a single day or 40 hours per week.
 Double pay is required after 12 hours are worked in a single day.

-Overtime in California is also mandated when 7 consecutive days are worked.
-On the 7th consecutive day, overtime pay at a rate of time-and-a-half is required for the first 8 hours of a shift, and double pay is required after 8 hours are worked.
+Overtime in California is also mandated when seven consecutive days are worked.
+On the seventh consecutive day, overtime pay at a rate of time and a half is required for the first eight hours of a shift, and double pay is required after eight hours are worked.

-In Nevada, overtime pay at a rate of time-and-a-half is mandated after 8 hours are worked in a single day, or 40 hours per week.
+In Nevada, overtime pay at a rate of time and a half is mandated after eight hours are worked in a single day or 40 hours per week.

-In Puetro Rico, overtime pay at a rate of time-and-a-half is mandated after 8 hours are worked in a single day, or 40 hours per week.
+In Puetro Rico, overtime pay at a rate of time and a half is mandated after eight hours are worked in a single day or 40 hours per week.

-In the U.S. Virgin Islands, overtime pay at a rate of time-and-a-half is mandated after 8 hours are worked in a single day, or 40 hours per week.
+In the U.S. Virgin Islands, overtime pay at a rate of time and a half is mandated after eight hours are worked in a single day or 40 hours per week.

-Overtime pay is also mandated when 6 or 7 consecutive days are worked.
+Overtime pay is also mandated when six or seven consecutive days are worked.
 However, for workers in the tourism and restaurant industries, overtime pay is only required on these days if an excess of 40 hours are worked in a single week.

 What is PTO?

-PTO stands for “paid time off” (and, in some cases, “planned time off” or “personal time off”).
-Paid time off may apply to vacations, sick leave, holidays, jury duty, and bereavement.
+PTO, as previously mentioned, stands for “paid time off” (and, in some cases, “planned time off” or “personal time off”).
+PTO may apply to vacations, sick leave, holidays, jury duty, and bereavement.

 In many cases, PTO is determined by company policies.
-Unlike overtime, the FLSA does not require paid time off.
-However, many states enforce regulations around PTO.
+Unlike overtime, the FLSA does not require PTO; however, many states enforce regulations around PTO.
 For example, 30 states mandate time off to vote on election days.

 Additionally, the following states have mandatory paid sick leave: